AntonGavrilov/sendy/README.md

 # Sendy
+---
 **Sendy** is a small, lightweight .NET library for implementing the **CQRS** pattern (Command Query Responsibility Segregation).
 It enables clean separation between write and read operations with minimal ceremony, and supports both synchronous and asynchronous handlers.
+A simple, fast alternative to MediatR — no magic, just CQRS

 ---

 ## 🚀 Installation